koraa/decryption-despite-errors/decryption-despite-errors.md

 The inner XOR with the key stream is replaced with the authenticated encryption scheme; in other words crypto first and FEC on top of that.
 The error estimate is ignored; using it to abort early would introduce a timing side channel.

-For increased performance a final round of our normal FEC followed by a hard-decision algebraic code should be used to mop up any remaining errors, especially if a noise floor is present.
-These improve the efficiency of the FEC and are not used for security
+For increased performance, a final round of our normal FEC followed by a hard-decision algebraic code should be used to mop up any remaining errors, especially if a noise floor is present.
+These improve the efficiency of the FEC and are not used for security.

 The scheme either returns the valid plain text or yields an authentication error; this means probing this should be harder than in the partial message scenario.
 The number of rounds may be adjusted appropriately.